Werner-Staeblein/Project-3-modified-resubmit/README.md

 **[Techsini](https://techsini.com/multi-mockup/)** Multi Device Website Mockup generator

-**[Browserling]([https://www.browserling.com/)** Browserling is a web-based cross-browser testing software that allows users to test website across desktip and mobile browsers such as Chrome, Firefox, Edge or Opera without downloading and installing the respective browser
+**[Browserling]([https://www.browserling.com/)** Browserling is a web-based cross-browser testing software that allows users to test website across desktop and mobile browsers such as Chrome, Firefox, Edge or Opera without downloading and installing the respective browser

 ### Libraries and python built-in modules used